sarah-abdelnabi/Isupply-Task/README.md

 2)You can find the test report in the folder "test-output" in "Suite1"

-3)For the API: I don't have enough information about API-Automation but the link you sent doesn't return Jason data, so I did the test case as I understood
+3)For the API: I don't have enough information about API-Automation but I did the test case as I understood